korygorsky/resume/README.md

 ### Smaller things to fix
 - [ ] Ability to hide contact details so not everyone can read them
 - [ ] Write a proper README
-- [ ] Toggle to show logos / circle initials - rather than depending on whether a logo is present

 ### Future Features
 - [ ] Some of your tweet highlights?